-If your PC is blocked but you want to access the router again, use a pin to press and hold the Reset Button (hole) on the back panel for about 5 seconds to reset the router's factory defaults on the router's Web-Based Utility.
+If your PC is blocked but you want to access the Router again, use a pin to press and hold the WPS/RESET button on the back panel for about 5 seconds to reset the Router's factory defaults on the Router's Web-Based Utility.

-4.10.4 Remote Management
+4.9.4 Remote Management

-Choose menu "Security → Remote Management", and then you can configure the Remote Management function in the screen as shown in Figure 4-57.
-This feature allows you to manage your router from a remote location via the Internet.
+Choose menu "Security → Remote Management", and then you can configure the Remote Management function in the screen as shown in Figure 4-42.
+This feature allows you to manage your Router from a remote location via the Internet.